 The Pension Protection Fund (PPF)

 As a member, you may worry about the security of your pension.
 The PPF was set up in April 2005 to protect your pension benefits.
-It has been set up as a type of ‘compensation scheme’ where an annual levy must be paid by all defined benefit schemes (including this Scheme).
+It has been set up as a type of ‘compensation scheme’ where an annual levy must be paid by all defined benefit pension schemes (including this one).
 The PPF will pay a limited amount of compensation to members if an employer becomes insolvent and its scheme has insufficient money to pay a specified fraction of members’ benefits.
 However, any payments will generally be less than the full amounts due.
 Further information can be found on the PPF website at ppf.co.uk or by emailing information@ppf.co.uk

 Other information required by law